hf/quicpipe/README.md

 **Protocol**: WebRTC uses SCTP (UDP) over DTLS, which has similar but not equivalent properties with QUIC.
-QUIC has TLS built in and the connection is between the peers, rather than through a middlebox.
+QUIC has TLS built in and the connection is between the peers, rather than through a middle-box.
 QUIC offers both streams and datagrams, in various modes, and has excellent privacy features.

 **Support**: WebRTC is supported in browsers, while Quicket is not supported in